Vitamins and skin health

 Vitamin E easily absorbs into skin.
 Topical use via creams or other products may increase the amount of vitamin E stored within the sebaceous glands.

 Products that contain both vitamin E and vitamin C may be less likely to dissipate quickly if exposed to UV light.
-An animal study reported in Nutrition and Cancer indicated that topical use of vitamin E reduced acute and chronic skin damage caused by UV irradiation.
+An animal study reported in

 While vitamin E oil is very thick and hard to spread on skin, it can make an excellent moisturizer for dry, patchy areas of skin.
 Products containing vitamin E as an ingredient may be easier to apply for overall use on skin.
 Problem areas that are very dry, such as the cuticles and elbows, might benefit from topical application of vitamin E oil.